jddf/spec/draft-ucarion-jddf-xx.md

 - Provide a single format that is readable and editable by both humans and machines, and which can be embedded within other JSON documents.

-- Enable code generation from schemas.
+- Enable code generation from JDDF schemas.

 - Provide a standardized format for errors when data does not conform with a schema.